Termite Inspections | Milwaukee

 If you are applying for a VA (Veterans Affairs) Loan, a termite inspection is required by the mortgage lenders.
-At Towne and Country Building Inspection, Inc, we provide FREE termite inspections for all VA Loan mortgage applicants.
+At Towne and Country Building Inspection, Inc, we provide FREE termite inspections for Veterans with a VA Loan included WITH the purchase of a Home Inspection.
 We appreciate all that our military does for our country, and that’s why we offer this free service for veterans.

 For others, if there is reason to suspect termites, it is best to do an inspection so you know and have peace of mind, or to remedy any problems.